Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 In this directory there should be two files: ```example_test.py``` our job file and ```example_testscript.py``` our Testcase.
 Examine both files and get familiar with how they're setup.

-Once your familiar with how the testcase works, now all that's left to do is to run our testcase.
+Once your familiar with how the testcase looks and some of the code within it., now all that's left to do is to run our testcase.
 In pyATS there are two ways to run a typical pyATS script:

 * Through pyats run job, which generates log and archives through the pyATS framework which can be viewed and inspected
 * As standalone, and prints results to screen.